Murray Edwards College, Cambridge: Studentships

-Women's Art Collection
+The Women's Art Collection

-Murray Edwards is home to the Women's Art Collection (known until 2022 as the New Hall Art Collection), the largest collection of women's art in Europe, and the second largest in the world (the largest being the National Museum of Women in the Arts in Washington, D.C.).
+Murray Edwards is home to The Women's Art Collection (known until 2022 as the New Hall Art Collection), the largest collection of women's art in Europe, and the second largest in the world (the largest being the National Museum of Women in the Arts in Washington, D.C.).

 The artwork can be seen throughout College, and students are encouraged to request pieces to be brought into their bedrooms as decoration.

 The New Hall Art Collection was started in the early 1990s, when New Hall had few pieces of art and most of them were portraits of old gentleman.
 The college president wrote to 100 women artists and asked each to donate one piece of art, and more than 75% of the artists approached agreed to give a piece of work.
 Donations have continued since, and the Art Collection now contains work by many famous women artists, including: